hepplerj/Dissertation/ch1.dissertation.Heppler.md

 the Valley was thought of as a desired place influenced by the Valley's agricultural productivity and climate.
-The past peculiarities of the Valley's agriculture history illustrates how nineteenth century Spanish, Mexican, and Americans came to define land use around climate and productivity.
-To understand the tensions between users of the land---should a hillside be a Presidential Library or preserved in a natural state?---a consideration of the "garden myth" helps explain later patterns of metropolitan development and environmental thought in the twentieth century.
-As the lands became understood as an agricultural bounty, it also influenced how cities were shaped.
+The past peculiarities of the Valley's agriculture history illustrates how nineteenth century Spanish, Mexican, and American settlers came to define land use around climate and productivity.
+To understand the tensions between users of the land---should a hillside be a research laboratory, suburb, or preserved in a "natural" state?---a consideration of the "garden myth" helps explain later patterns of metropolitan development and environmental thought in the twentieth century.
+As the lands became understood as an agricultural bounty, it also influenced the shape and character of cities.
 The market towns of Santa Clara Valley adapted to this landscape, seen specifically through San Jose and its canneries and railroads or Saratoga and Los Gatos and "agricultural tourism."
 These places became defined by their "nature."
 Before